wolf-adam/Demo/README.md

 - `npm test`
   - Launches the test runner in the interactive watch mode.

+- `npm run deploy -- -m "YOUR COMMIT'S MESSAGE" `
+  - build production code and save it to build folder
+  - update GH pages

 ### Getting Started with Create React App